New York Nursing Negligence Attorneys

 Have You Been a Victim of a Nurse’s Negligence?

+Have you or someone you love suffered an injury due to the negligent actions of a nurse?
+If so, you may have grounds for a medical malpractice lawsuit.
 For a free review of your legal options, call 212-406-1700 orcontact us online.
 We will review your claim to see how our medical malpractice lawyers may be able to assist you.

 Do You Have a Valid Claim?

 Patients who have been injured due to any of the following may be entitled to compensation:

 - Errors in documentation and medical charts

 - Failure to monitor patients

 - Failure to properly note a change in a patient's condition